csells/BucketHelperSample/README.md

   quux/
 ```

-The implicit and explicit folders are folded together into a list of strings at each level, so your code doesn't have to care (although if you do care, a call to StorageClient.GetObject return an object or throw an error depending on whether it's explicit or implicit).
-When creating your objects, your code doesn't have to explicitly create folders, since implicit folders are first class citizens as far as the BrowserHelper and the Storage Explorer are concerned.
+The implicit and explicit folders are folded together into a list of strings at each level, so your code doesn't have to care which is which.
+However, if you do care, a call to StorageClient.GetObject returns an object or throws an exception depending on whether it's explicit or implicit.

+When creating your objects, your code doesn't have to explicitly create folders, since implicit folders are first class citizens as far as the BrowserHelper and the Storage Browser are concerned.
 However, if you'd like to create a folder explicitly, BrowserHelper provides a helper for that, too:

 ```c#
 var client = StorageClient.Create();